 Welanhinna Ancient Fort (වෙලන්හින්න පැරණි බළකොටුව)

-Welanhinna Ancient Fort lies between Diyatalawa and Walgahawela in Badulla district of Uva province in the middle of a tea estate hidden away from the general public.
-To reach the site, travel either from Diyatalawa or Walgahawela up to the diversion to Welanhinna Vidayalaya and travel about 600-700 meters along this narrow but picturesque road to the top of the hill.
+Welanhinna Ancient Fort lies between Diyatalawa and Walgahawela in the Badulla District of Uva province in the middle of a tea estate hidden away from the general public.
+To reach the site, travel either from Diyatalawa or Walgahawela up to the diversion to Welanhinna Vidyalaya and travel about 600-700 meters along this narrow but picturesque road to the top of the hill.

-The Idalgashinna pass was a geographically strategic location to the Kandyan Kingdom.
-Just as the Balana Pass, Idalgaschinna pass was a primary access point to Kandy from the Uva territory.
-Welanhinna fort is located 4.7 km from the mountain range of Idalgasinna and 29 km away from Badulla city. with a 360 degree view from the site, this would have been an ideal location to observe enemy movements at Idalgashinna Pass and alert the soldiers at Badulla using smoke signals.
+The Idalgashinna Pass was a geographically strategic location in the Kandyan Kingdom.
+Just like the Balana Pass, the Idalgashinna Pass was a primary access point to Kandy from the Uva territory.
+Welanhinna Fort is located 4.7 km from the mountain range of Idalgasinna and 29 km away from Badulla city.
+With a 360-degree view from the site, this would have been an ideal location to observe enemy movements at Idalgashinna Pass and alert the soldiers at Badulla using smoke signals.

-Most believe this to be a Dutch fort with established folklores on Dutch deployment of this fort.
+Most believe this to be a Dutch fort with established folklore on Dutch deployment of this fort.
 Other than the Dutch, there is a belief among the people of this area that John Davy visited Welanhinna Fort during the British era.
-It is fair to say that this area was under the Englishmen since the British had conquered the Kandyan kingdom by this time.
-But the fact that an English camp was held on the top of the Welanhinna mountain is irrational, as their military practice they require a lot of space to maintain a camp.
-This was not an ideal place for a permanent military base due to unavailability of water sources and the difficulty of getting supplies.
+It is fair to say that this area was under the British since they had conquered the Kandyan kingdom by this time.
+However, the fact that a British camp was established on the top of the Welanhinna mountain is irrational, as their military practice requires a lot of space to maintain a camp.
+This was not an ideal place for a permanent military base due to the unavailability of water sources and the difficulty of getting supplies.

 Sources